In his Remarks at the University of Hartford in 2004, Sargent Shriver told the gathered students:

 In the 1950s, as head of the Chicago Board of Education and the Catholic Interracial Council, Sarge led the successful fight to integrate the city's public and parochial schools.
-In 1960, when Martin Luther King was arrested in Georgia and sentenced to four months of hard labor for a traffic violation, Shriver urged Presidential candidate John Kennedy to publicly offer his support for King, and call his wife, Coretta Scott King, to make his personal commitment to freeing the civil rights leader.
-Although many Kennedy supporters howled that such an action would lead to the loss of Southern votes, Shriver successfully persuaded the Senator.
-Kennedy made the call, and Shriver leaked the story to the news media.
-The expression of support led to Dr. King's release, and to a huge swing of minority votes to Kennedy's camp.
+In 1960, when Martin Luther King was arrested in Georgia and sentenced to four months of hard labor for a traffic violation, Sarge urged presidential candidate John Kennedy to publicly offer his support for King, and to call his wife, Coretta Scott King, to make his personal commitment to freeing the civil rights leader.
+Although many Kennedy supporters howled that such an action would lead to the loss of Southern votes, Sarge successfully persuaded then-senator Kennedy.
+He made the call, and Sarge leaked the story to the news media.
+The expression of support led to Dr. King's release, and to a huge swing of African American votes to Kennedy's camp.
 You can learn more about the freeing of Dr. King in this clip from the documentary "American Idealist: The Story of Sargent Shriver".

-Shriver believed the cause of civil rights was inextricably connected to economic status - that freedom without economic opportunity was still second-class citizenship.
-After JFK's assassination, Shriver was named head of Lyndon Johnson's Office of Economic Opportunity, which was the official office of the War on Poverty.
+Sarge believed the cause of civil rights was inextricably connected to economic status - that freedom without economic opportunity was still second-class citizenship.
+After President Kennedy's assassination, President Lyndon Johnson named Sarge the head of the Office of Economic Opportunity, which was the official office of the War on Poverty.
 In this capacity, Sarge created programs that empowered millions of poor Americans, many of whom were African Americans.
 He was also a strong advocate for the Civil Rights Act of 1964 and the Voting Rights Act of 1965.